Growing a Contest

 This year, with Write On, Door County as a collaborator on the contest, many of the possibilities have been realized.
 Write On, Door County’s Executive Director Jerod Santek was an active participant in all aspects and, with their generous donation of stays at their house in Juddville, we were able to attract nationally recognized and published authors to judge our writing contests.

 We significantly broadened our marketing efforts to reach a wider audience, which resulted in submissions from across the state, the region, and – in some cases – nationally.
 And we streamlined the submission process for both writing and photography.

 With a record number of submissions this year we are already planning for next year’s contest.
-Most notably, we are changing the deadline for submissions next year to March 1, 2015.
-The reasons for the change are simple: the volume of submissions has grown to the point that our pre-screening panel needs more time to make their decision on what entries are sent to the judges for final selections and the additional time allows us to polish the final publication to a greater degree than we have in the past.
+Most notably, the deadline for submissions next year is May 1, 2018.
 The issue, itself, will still be published on the first Friday in August.

 So writers and photographers you are formally on notice: start working now on your entries for the 2018 Hal Prize – the submission process will be the same and the website is ready to begin accepting your creative efforts (TheHalPrize.com).